Fei-Ling/Project_410/README.md

 ## Contributing
-All the team member contributed equallu for the project.
+All the team members contributed equallu for the project.